Fulton Street station (IND Crosstown Line): Exits

+Entrance in Fowler Square, at the west end of the station.

 The station's full-time fare control area is at the extreme south (geographical west) end of the Church Avenue-bound platform.
 A bank of turnstiles at platform level leads to a token booth and one staircase going up to the northeast corner of Lafayette Avenue and Fulton Street.
 A crossunder here connects to the Queens-bound platform.

 This station has a mezzanine above the platforms and tracks near the north end.
 However, most of it has been converted to employee-use only and the staircases leading up to it from the platforms are gated shut or sealed off.
 At the extreme north (geographical east) end of the station, a single open staircase from each platform goes up to a single full-height turnstile before a staircase goes up to either western corner of South Portland and Lafayette Avenues, the northwestern one for the Church Avenue-bound platform and the southwestern one for the Queens-bound platform.
 These exits were closed in the mid-1980s due to concerns over maintenance expense and potential crime, but the southwestern corner entrance (for northbound trains) was reopened in July 2005 following community pressure, while the northwestern corner entrance (for southbound trains) was reopened some time between January and June 2009.